tscircuit/autorouting/README.md

 }
 ```

 Each directory in the `datasets` directory contains a dataset for each problem.
-The `generate` directory contains the code to generate datasets.
+The `code` directory contains the code to generate datasets.

 ## Writing a Solver